machineroom/WX9020/readme.md

 ![Disks](images/DISK.jpg)

-The controller is essentially a single slice of a processor card (see bellow) with it's own T425 & 16MB ECC in addition to a data compression ASIC, some FLASH and an NCR SCSI controller.
+The controller is essentially a single slice of a processor card (see below) with it's own T425 & 16MB ECC in addition to a data compression ASIC, some FLASH and an NCR SCSI controller.
 I believe that when this system was used for parallel SQL the disk nodes performed local processing as part of the larger network.

 Disk controller front and back
 ![Disk con front](images/DISK_con_front.jpg)